 Being able to recheck the writing is a skill itself.
 Proofreading makes writing more effective.
 While you are trying your kid to be a writer, make them a proofreader too, or else they cannot be a complete writer.

-Grammarly provides your kids with an easy to understand interface and excellent grammatical plus punctuational corrections.
+Grammarly provides your kids with an easy-to-understand interface and excellent grammatical plus punctuational corrections.
 It also suggests vocabulary words.
 It will not only help them to make corrections, but the blog on the website can help them learn different grammatical rules by practising them in their daily writing.

 6. Time 4 Writing (time4writing.com)

-Website is very useful for beginners, intermediate and advanced learners.
+The website is very useful for beginners, intermediate and advanced learners.
 It has all the material from elementary school to high school.
 There are teachers who are available to help you online.

 7. Write About (writeabout.com)

-Moreover, the website encourages young kids to adapt writing digitally, working on making writing more engaging and interesting.
+Moreover, the website encourages young kids to adapt to writing digitally, working on making writing more engaging and interesting.
 There is a chance to publish your writings online and show them to people other than the website members as well.
 You will love the interface of the website as it is very simple and easy to handle.